 TEU Traffic (2018-19): 5.15 million units

-Known as Nhava Sheva, JNPT is the largest container port in India and one of the most important harbours on the Western coast of the subcontinent.
-The name comes from the 2 erstwhile villages that thrived on the shores of the Thane Creek, where JNPT now stands.
+Known as Nhava Sheva, JNPT is the largest container port in India and one of the most essential subcontinents harbours on the Western coast.
+The name comes from the two erstwhile villages that thrived on the shores of Thane Creek, where JNPT now stands.

-Opened in 1989, it processes nearly 55% of the total container cargo passing through India.
+Opened in 1989, it processes nearly 55% of container cargo passing through India.
 It has consistently crossed 4 million TEUs annually and aims to reach the 10 million mark by 2021.

 The major exports through JNPT include textiles, machinery, meat, chemicals, and pharma products.
-Plastics, machinery, edible oils, aluminium, and non-ferrous metals are the imports through here.
+Plastics, machinery, vegetable oils, aluminium, and non-ferrous metals are the imports here.

 JNPT is ranked 28th amongst the world’s top container ports.
 The facilities include a customs house, connection to over 50 Inland Container Depots (ICDs), and 30 Container Freight Stations (CFS).

-There is also an ongoing project of adding JNPT to the Western Dedicated Freight Corridor (W-DFC) that will increase road and rail connectivity.
-Construction of a Multi-Modal Logistics Park (MMLP) is also underway.
+There is also an ongoing project of adding JNPT to the Western Dedicated Freight Corridor (W-DFC) to increase road and rail connectivity.
+Construction of a Multimodal Logistics Park (MMLP) is also underway.
 JNPT operates a satellite port at Vadhvan Point to ease traffic from the main harbour.

 At present, the port operates several container terminals.
-The JNPT Container Terminal is wholly owned by JNPT and has 680 meters of quay spread across 3 berths.
+The JNPT Container Terminal is owned by JNPT and has 680 meters of quay spread across three berths.

-The Gateway Terminals India (GTI) run by AP Moller Terminals can handle 1.3 million TEU and was opened in 2006.
-Lastly, the NSIGT terminal operated by PSA Singapore is currently under construction and will have 2 kilometres of the quay, and a capacity of 12.5 million tons of cargo, and 4.8 million TEUs.
+The Gateway Terminals India (GTI), run by AP Moller Terminals, can handle 1.3 million TEU and was opened in 2006.
+Lastly, the NSIGT terminal operated by PSA Singapore is currently under construction and will have 2 kilometres of the quay, a capacity of 12.5 million tons of cargo, and 4.8 million TEUs.